Last updated on .

 Ottoman period artifacts

-17th century incense burner and candlestick
+17th-century incense burner and candlestick in the Ottoman Period gallery

-17th century incense burner and candlestick
+17th-century incense burner and candlestick

-19th century barometer in the Ottoman Period at the Museum of Turkish and Islamic Arts in Istanbul, Turkey
+19th-century barometer in the Ottoman Period at the Museum of Turkish and Islamic Arts in Istanbul, Turkey

 Ethnographic Collection at the Museum of Turkish and Islamic Arts